neelu708090/SpinnyProject/README.md

 1. Create a Virtual Environment
 2. Install modules.
 Used modules are provided in requirement.txt file.
 3. Create super user in django.
 4. After creating super user if you want more users create users in admin/  url of django.
-5. Following urls are provided in urls of my_app.
+5. Following urls are provided in urls of api.
 	1-'cuboids/' - 1)returns all cuboid instances., 2) create new cuboid if logged user is staff.
     	2-'cuboids/<int:pk>/' - 1)returns cuboid instance with respect to cuboid id as pk., 2) user can delete cuboid instance if logged user is owner of cuboid.
     3-'users/' - 1)returns all users list.